-City of Orlando temporary business assistance initiatives, including allowance of banners and signs, tents, sidewalk sales and dining without a permit will expire on August 1, 2021.
+City of Orlando temporary business assistance initiatives, including allowance of banners and signs, tents, sidewalk sales and dining without a permit expired on August 1, 2021.

 In May 2020, and multiple times throughout 2020, the Orlando City Council approved temporary actions that allowed businesses to expand their business operations, create outdoor seating and use marketing methods typically not allowed under the City of Orlando Code without needing to obtain a permit.
 As more people get vaccinated and positivity rates for COVID-19 continue to fall, the state and county have lifted any occupancy restrictions related to COVID-19, allowing our residents and visitors to enjoy all that Orlando has to offer at pre-COVID levels.